-The first time I heard the call to be a Bride of Christ, I was taking a year off from college and I went to a Catholic conference that hosted at least 10,000 or more Catholic students from different colleges from all over America.
-My best friend (at the time) and I went to basically every talk together, but there was one I attended alone and I see now there was a reason for that.
-It was a talk on the lives of saints given by a religious Sister.
-She was young and beautiful, that struck me.
+The first time I heard the call to be a Bride of Christ, I was taking a year off from college and I went to a Catholic conference, which hosted at least 10,000 or more Catholic students, from different colleges from all over America.
+My best friend, at the time, and I went to basically every talk together, but there was one I attended alone and I see now there was a reason for that.
+It was a talk on the lives of saints given by a religious Sister; she was young and beautiful, that struck me.
 I never saw the draw of why one becomes a nun.
-I saw Sound of Music and Audrey Hepburn’s Nun Story, and how depressing!
+I saw the Sound of Music and Audrey Hepburn’s Nun Story, and how depressing!
 It was one thing to be a missionary sister, but a cloistered nun?
 You either have to be “shy as can be, no personality or can’t find a husband”, were my initial thoughts on the matter.

 Look at her face….she is already taken.

-At that moment the tears came and I cried and cried.
-I also hoped that nobody around noticed, good thing I was alone.
-How embarrassing.
-I knew at that moment, I could not ignore Christ any longer or His “call”.
-But I did, and I ignored it for another six months until I opened Saint Faustina’s Diary and the quote I read by Our Lord just “happened” to say How long will you keep putting me off?
+At that moment the tears came, and I cried and cried.
+I also hoped that nobody around noticed, good thing I was alone with a room full of total stangers.
+How embarrassing, though, “hold yourself together!”.
+I knew at that moment, I could not ignore Christ any longer or His “call”, but I did.
+And I ignored it for another six months until I opened Saint Faustina’s Diary, and the quote I read by Our Lord just “happened” to say, How long will you keep putting me off?
 And how long must I put up with you?
 Elizabeth was the first saint and Carmelite who helped me see that and I will never forget it.
-The life of a Carmelite is not a walk in the park, but nothing is.
-We are not in heaven yet, but the life of a nun NEVER appealed to me until I realized one should only become a nun, when they want to give ALL to God as their Spouse.
+The life of a Carmelite is not a walk in the park, but nothing is as a Catholic.
+We are not in heaven yet, but the life of a nun NEVER appealed to me, until I realized one should only become a nun, when they want to give ALL to God as their Spouse.

 This was Elizabeth’s prayer to the Most Holy Trinity, we sang it as a harmony in Carmel and these words are proof that nothing but love and love alone, reign in the heart of a Carmelite: